Build a Proof of Existence dApp (ink!)

 Inside the directory, there are three files.

-The most interesting file is the
+The most interesting file is the lib.rs

 .
 It is a simple contract that reads and flips a boolean value.
-Please skim through it to get an idea of how ink! contract code is structured.Let's build and test the contract project.
+Please skim through it to get an idea of how ink! contract code is structured.

-cargo contract build
+Running the cargo contract build

-yields three files:contract.wasm
+yields three files:

-: the contract codecontract.json
+: the contract code

 contract.json

 to know the API of the contract.
-We will usecontract.contract
+We will use contract.contract

-to instantiate the contract on-chain.Open
+to instantiate the contract on-chain.

-Cargo.toml
+Open Cargo.toml

-and add dependencies as followsOpen
+and add dependencies as follows

-lib.rs
+Open lib.rs

-.
-Let's remove everything and only keep the top-level structure.
-So we have:In smart contract development, two of the keys are deciding how the storage data structure looks like and what events it emits.
+In smart contract development, two of the keys are deciding how the storage data structure looks like and what events it emits.
 Let's think about the PoE functionality.
 We will need a storage from user addresses mapping to an array of files, indicating the hash digests of the files they owned; and a reverse map from the hash digest to its owner.
 Currently we don't support the same file / file digest to be owned by multiple users.
 The following storage structure supports this:

-We use
+We use #[ink(storage)]

-attribute macro to tell the Rust compiler this is the smart contract storage, and the compiler will further process the storage specification here.
-Check here to learn more about the macros ink! supports.Now, we want our smart contract to emit events when a user successfully claims the file ownership.
+Now, we want our smart contract to emit events when a user successfully claims the file ownership.
 Let's also allow the user to forfeit the claim in the future.
 So the two events are:

 We specify two events here: